-Oracle has grown and advanced immensely, as quoted by Libba Bray, ‘I’m a librarian, not an oracle.’
-Have you ever wished for having a handy map which would lead you to become a professional in Oracle.
-Well, your wish has been granted, and in this blog we will discuss how.
+Oracle has grown and advanced immensely as quoted by Libba Bray, ‘I’m a librarian, not an Oracle.’
+Have you ever wished for having a handy map that would lead you to become a professional in Oracle?
+Well, your wish has been granted and, in this blog, we will discuss how.
 Let’s briefly talk about Oracle DB, first.

 Oracle Database (DB) is a multi-model database management system, developed by Oracle Corporation.
 It’s commonly used for data warehousing and running online transaction processing and database workloads.
 Now, Oracle DB has advanced services like Database Cloud service and many more.

 Oracle certifications have two tracks namely DB Administrator and DB Developer.
-But to start your career, we recommend you to go with Database Administrator.
+But to start your career, we recommend you to go with a Database Administrator certification.

-Here is a video from intellipaat on Oracle DBA:
+Here is a video from Intellipaat on Oracle DBA for beginners: